LD4P/arm/modeling_recommendations/custodial_history.md

 > - **Label**: Custodial event
 > - **URI**: TBD
 > - **Definition**: A custodial event encompassing one or more Items, such as a sale or loan.
-> - **Comment**: A CustodialEvent may pertain to only a single Item, in which case it is linked directly to the Item’s CustodialHistory, or it may pertain to multiple items (such as an auction lot), in which case the CustodialEvent aggregates multiple CustodialEvents linked directly to an Item’s CustodialHistory.
+> - **Comment**: A CustodialEvent may pertain to only a single Item, in which case it is linked directly to the Item’s CustodialHistory, or it may encompass multiple Items (such as an auction lot), in which case the CustodialEvent aggregates multiple individual CustodialEvents.
 A CustodialEvent may be what is typically conceived of as an “event,” or a “static” event such as Ownership.
 Subclasses are accordingly either defined as subclasses of schema:Event or not.

 CustodialEvent Subclasses
 ----------
 Some of these classes are also defined as subclasses of schema:Event.
 “Static” events such as Ownership do not subclass schema:Event.

 **ex:Accessioning**
 > - **Label**: Accessioning